 Just down the road in Atlantic Beach you’ll find Hoop Pole Creek Nature Trail, the Atlantic Beach Boardwalk, and Fort Macon State Park (the 2015 North Carolina State Park of the Year).

-Explore Taylor Creek on a paddleboard; hike the nature trails and see the wild horses of the Rachel Carson Reserve; visit the fascinating NC Maritime Museum; browse the eclectic Turner Street and Front Street shops; walk the Boardwalk and pick which type of boat you’ll own someday; eat at one (or more) of the many amazing restaurants; or take a ferry across to Shackleford Banks or the Cape Lookout National Seashore.
+Explore Taylor Creek from a paddleboard or canoe; hike the nature trails and see the wild horses of the Rachel Carson Reserve; visit the fascinating NC Maritime Museum; browse the eclectic Turner Street and Front Street shops; walk the Boardwalk and pick which type of boat you’ll own someday; eat at one (or more) of the many amazing restaurants; or take a ferry across to Shackleford Banks or the Cape Lookout National Seashore.
 In short, you really should set aside some time in your vacation planner for a visit to Beaufort.

 For more info, visit Beaufort’s website.

-If you’re interested in the linguistic side of things, do yourself a favor and drive a little farther “Down East” to the town of Harkers Island.
-Once you get there, strike up a conversation or even ask around for a true “Hoi Toider” (“High Tider”) – that’s a term for the person as well as what they speak.
+If you’re interested in the linguistic side of things, do yourself a favor and drive a little farther “Down East” to the town of Harkers Island where you’ll find the Cape Lookout National Seashore Visitor Center and the Core Sound Waterfowl Museum and Heritage Center.
+Once you get there, strike up a conversation or even ask around for a true “Hoi Toider” (“High Tider”)—that’s a term for the person as well as what they speak.
 It’s a dialect of American English, with distinctly traceable origins in eastern and southwestern England.
 Harkers Islanders and other Outer Banks settlers lived in almost complete isolation for over 250 years, developing this fascinating dialect.
-If you’re nice you’ll just be a “dingbatter” and a “dit-dot” to them (harmless enough, they’re having a laugh at your expense), but you certainly don’t want to “mommick” anyone – they’ll show you the door!
+If you’re nice you’ll just be a “dingbatter” and a “dit-dot” to them (harmless enough, they’re having a laugh at your expense), but you certainly don’t want to “mommick” anyone—they’ll show you the door!

 *Note to Brits & Aussies: here in the U.S., “shag” is a type of dance done to beach music.
 If I’m going shagging, I’m going dancing.

-Catch the one that got away from someone else at the Bogue Inlet Fishing Pier, ride your bike along the 4.4-mile dedicated bike trail, or visit the water park and nearby putt-putt / go-cart courses for a bit of forever-young fun.
+Catch the one that got away from someone else at the Bogue Inlet Fishing Pier, ride your bike along the 4.4-mile dedicated bike trail, or visit the Salty Pirate Water Park or Emerald Forest Mini-Golf for a bit of family fun.
 And for some spectacular views, head to the tip of the island or the high-rise bridge to watch the sunset melt into the water.
 Gorgeous.

 For more info, visit Emerald Isle’s website.